 There is a variety of theorems concerning the stability of an equilibrium position.
-The most popular among them is \cite{Lagrange1788}: \begin{theorem}[Lagrange] If the potential energy of a conservative system has a strict minimum at a given position, then this is a stable equilibrium point\footnote{It was rigorously proved by Dirichlet \cite{Dirichlet}}. \end{theorem} Since kinetic energy is generally non-negative, an immediate Corollary follows from replacing the potential energy with the energy, $E\,$.
+The most popular among them is \cite{Lagrange1788}: \begin{theorem}[Lagrange] If the potential energy of a conservative system has a strict minimum at a given position, then this is a stable equilibrium point\footnote{It was rigorously proved by Dirichlet \cite{Dirichlet}.}. \end{theorem} Since kinetic energy is generally non-negative, an immediate Corollary follows from replacing the potential energy with the energy, $E\,$.

-Later Liapunov \cite{Liapunov0} generalized Lagrange theorem by replacing $\,E\,$ with a function $\,V (q,\dot q)\,$ that: (a) is continuously derivable, (b) has a strict minimum at the equilibrium position and (c) does not increase under any motion whatsoever, namely \begin{theorem}[Liapunov] Let $q_j = \dot q_i = 0 \,,\quad i,j = 1 \ldots n$ be an equilibrium position of an autonomous system and let $\,V (q,\dot q)\,$ be a class $\mathcal{C}^1$ function which has a strict minimum at $\,q_{j0}=\dot q_{i0}=0 \,$, whereas its total time derivative, $\,\dot V (q,\dot q, \ddot q)\,$, has a maximum.
+Later Liapunov \cite{Liapunov,Liapunov0} generalized Lagrange theorem by replacing $\,E\,$ with a function $\,V (q,\dot q)\,$ that: (a) is continuously derivable, (b) has a strict minimum at the equilibrium position and (c) is not increasing under any motion, namely \begin{theorem}[Liapunov] Let $q_j = \dot q_i = 0 \,,\quad i,j = 1 \ldots n$ be an equilibrium position of an autonomous system and let $\,V (q,\dot q)\,$ be a class $\mathcal{C}^1$ function which has a strict minimum at $\,q_{j0}=\dot q_{i0}=0 \,$, whereas its total time derivative, $\,\dot V (q,\dot q, \ddot q)\,$, has a maximum.
 Then the equilibrium is stable.
 Furthermore, if the maximum of $\dot V$ is an strict maximum, then the equilibrium position is asymptotically stable. \end{theorem} The function $\,V (q,\dot q)\,$ is usually referred to as {\em Liapunov function}.
-A particular instance of Theorem \ref{T2} is the following: \begin{corollary}[Liapunov] If $\,V (q,\dot q)\,$ is an integral of motion and it has a strict minimum at $q_j = \dot q_i = 0 \,,\,\, i,j = 1 \ldots n$, then it is a stable equilibrium point. \end{corollary} Both theorems, and the corollary too, establish sufficient, but not necessary, conditions for stability.
-Setting general necessary conditions is more difficult, except for linear systems \cite{Liapunov1} and even more so if they have constant coefficients, as
+A particular instance of Theorem \ref{T2} is the following: \begin{corollary}[Liapunov] If $\,V (q,\dot q)\,$ is an integral of motion and it has a strict minimum at $q_j = \dot q_i = 0 \,,\,\, i,j = 1 \ldots n$, then it is a stable equilibrium point. \end{corollary} Both theorems and the corollary establish conditions that are sufficient, but not necessary, for stability.
+Deriving general necessary conditions is considerably more challenging, except in the case of linear systems \cite{Liapunov1}—and even more so when those systems have constant coefficients, as